Housing benefit and council tax support

 - you're in certain types of exempt or specified accommodation

-- you've been placed in temporary accommodation by our Housing Options team or
+- you're in temporary accommodation provided by our Housing Options team or

 - you're currently getting the severe disability premium or have done in the last month.